Gilmore Girls: Syndication

 In the US, the show began its syndicated release on ABC Family in 2004.
 The network continued to air the show daily under its new name Freeform until the fall of 2018, when those rights moved to Pop.
-In October 2015, Gilmore Girls concurrently became available on a second network, UPtv, which continues to air it to this day.
-Josef Adalian of Vulture commented on the rarity of Freeform and Up carrying a series of its type in syndication: "not that many non-procedural, hour-long shows from the early part of the century—particularly those from a small network such as WB—are still even airing regularly on one cable network, let alone two."
-Up showed Gilmore Girls 1,100 times in its first year; Freeform aired it 400 times in the same period.
+In October 2015, Gilmore Girls began running on Up TV, which continues to air it to this day.
+Josef Adalian of Vulture commented on the rarity of Freeform and Up TV carrying a series of its type in syndication: "not that many non-procedural, hour-long shows from the early part of the century—particularly those from a small network such as WB—are still even airing regularly on one cable network, let alone two."
+Up TV showed Gilmore Girls 1,100 times in its first year; Freeform aired it 400 times in the same period.

 From 2009 to 2013, Gilmore Girls also aired in weekend timeslots on SOAPnet.

-Since 2016 UPtv has aired a weeklong marathon of all episodes of Gilmore Girls around the Thanksgiving holiday.
+The series began running on Logo TV in August 2020.
+Since 2016, UP TV has aired a weeklong marathon of all episodes of Gilmore Girls around the Thanksgiving holiday.
 As the network maintains a family-friendly focus and programming schedule, some minor dialogue edits are made in a number of episodes, mainly when "hell" and "damn" are said, though all episodes are carried.

-Gilmore Girls began running on Logo TV in August 2020.
+Start TV began airing Gilmore Girls on May 13, 2025 as part of Warner Bros.' commemoration of the 25th anniversary of the series.
+Hallmark Channel began airing Gilmore Girls on August 25, 2025.

 In the UK, the series premiered on Nickelodeon in 2003.
 Only the first three seasons were shown, with episodes edited for content, and some, like "The Big One", dropped entirely.
-The series was subsequently picked up by the Hallmark Channel, which gave UK premieres to seasons 4 & 5.
+The series was subsequently picked up by the Hallmark Channel, which gave UK premieres to seasons four and five.
 It was rerun in its entirety on E4 until January 2012.
 The show moved to 5Star, then in 2018 changed to daily screenings on the Paramount Network.

 In Ireland, the series aired its entire run on RTÉ One on Sundays, before moving to TG4.
-In Australia, from 16 March 2015, Gilmore Girls began airing again at weeknights on digital terrestrial network GEM and in 2022, reruns of Gilmore Girls repeats episodes airing from Saturday afternoons at 4:00 pm on the Nine Network and 9Now.
+In Australia, on the Nine Network it premiered on 12 December 2001 at 7.30pm and from 16 March 2015, Gilmore Girls began airing again at 5.30pm weeknights on digital terrestrial network GEM.
+In 2025, it streamed on 7plus and Disney+.